Fuzz3rCTF/reversing/Binary_bomb_phases1-secret_phase.md

 We again see the same instruction
 We do the same
-It is clear now the we are on a loop
+It is clear now the we are on a loop :O
 ```
 gdb-peda$ x/d $eax
 ```